kddprojectgroup1/kdd-project-group_1/README.md

 ### 5.Conclusion:

 Finally, we achieve useful insights from the model built based on pre-defined objectives.
+Our model will suggest guests in choosing suitable AirBnb for their trip in New York City considering their requirements( Budget, location, Ambience etc.. )